andyatkinson/jquery-tweets/README.markdown

 CSS
 ===
 CSS is up to the user.
 Check the examples below to see various ways the tweets are styled to fit the website design.
+Check the example page to show one styled tweets area, feel free to use any or part of the CSS for your project.

 Examples
 ===